 2 As Hacquard & Lidz note, beyond providing a principled link between subcategorization properties and semantics, this pragmatically-rooted syntactic bootstrapping hypothesis can help make sense of a set of experimental results in which young children incorrectly treat think as being incompatible with false beliefs (for English and German, see Perner et al. 2003; but see Lewis, Hacquard & Lidz 2012, 2017 for results showing adult-like behavior in English-learning children with think).
 For illustration, consider the following scenario: children are told that Dora is playing, but Boots mistakenly believes that she is asleep.
 In this context, young children usually (incorrectly) judge a statement like "Boots thinks that Dora is asleep" to be false.
-This fact is often linked to the development of a theory of mind in young children or children's (in)ability to encode false beliefs (e.g. de Villiers 2005, de Villiers & de Villiers 2000).
-However, Hacquard & Lidz argue that this un-adultlike behavior arises because children take the statement to be an indirect assertion that Dora is asleep, which is inconsistent with the fact that Dora is actually playing.
+Hacquard & Lidz argue that this unadultlike behavior arises because children take the statement to be an indirect assertion that Dora is asleep, which is inconsistent with the fact that Dora is actually playing.

-Mandarin lacks case, tense, and mood morphology, so the complements of belief and desire verbs cannot be reliably distinguished with noun or verbal morphology.
-In fact, within the formal syntax literature, there is an ongoing debate over whether Mandarin even makes an abstract finiteness distinction and whether its attitude verbs impose distinct subcategorization requirements (e.g. C.-T. J. Huang 1989; Li 1990; Hu et al. 2001; Lin 2012; Grano 2015, Zhang 2016, N. Huang 2018).
+formal syntax literature, there is an ongoing debate over whether Mandarin even makes an abstract finiteness distinction and whether its attitude verbs impose distinct subcategorization requirements (e.g. C.-T. J. Huang 1989; Li 1990; Hu et al. 2001; Lin 2012; Grano 2015, Zhang 2016, N. Huang 2018).
 In addition, there is no robust word order difference between the two types of complements, as there is in German.
-Mandarin also allows the omission of subjects (and objects) in appropriate contexts, so it is in principle possible that the presence or absence of overt subjects might not help to differentiate belief and desire complements.
+Mandarin also allows the omission of subjects (and objects) in appropriate contexts, so the presence or absence of overt subjects is not necessarily reliable for differentiating belief and desire complements.